Preparing for a Trek in Nepal

 Any camera will do.
 Just be aware of the following.
 An SLR has moving parts that can be affected by extreme cold.
 Likewise, and more commonly, batteries suffer terribly in cold weather.
 Bring lots of spares and keep them close to your body for warmth.
 But be cautious of condensation building up on your camera lens as you move from warm to cold environments!

-If people would like more on this just let me know in the comments and I’ll write-up a dedicated article on the subject.
+If people would like more on this just let me know in the comments and I’ll write-up a dedicated article on the subject. (update: lots asked so here are my camera recommendations for trekking in Nepal)

 Where to find accommodation, food and water on a trek: